 MoDOT has adopted a statewide transportation asset management approach to make the best decisions with transportation investments.
 MoDOT's Asset Management Plan (AMP) is a crucial element in achieving MoDOT's strategic goal of keeping roads and bridges in good condition.
-The following link provides the asset management plan summary and can be found at http://epg.modot.org/files/7/7a/121.5.1.1.1 current.pdf.
+The following link provides the asset management plan summary and can be found at https://epg.modot.org/index.php/121.5 Asset Management.